Skip to main content

 6+ BRAdd 250 gallons per additional bedroom

-In many rural unorganized-borough communities and Alaska Native villages, conventional on-site septic is impractical; instead the Village Safe Water Program (a joint ADEC / U.S. Indian Health Service / USDA Rural Development initiative under A.S.
-46.07) finances piped water and sewer, honey-bucket haul systems, and circulating water/sewer main loops that pump warm water to prevent line freeze.
-Tank storage in these systems often centers on bulk fuel for village power plants (commonly 10,000-250,000 gallon ASTs) and large potable-water cisterns (10,000-100,000 gallons) built to 18 AAC 80 Drinking Water Regulations.
+In many rural and Alaska Native villages, regular septic systems don't work.
+The Village Safe Water Program (ADEC, U.S. Indian Health Service, USDA Rural Development under A.S.
+46.07) funds piped water and sewer systems.
+Tank storage often involves large fuel tanks for power plants and big water cisterns, following 18 AAC 80 Drinking Water Regulations.

 Chemical Storage Secondary Containment & Spill Reporting

-Federal SPCC (40 CFR 112) applies at 1,320 gallons aggregate aboveground oil.
-Alaska layers on one of the most assertive state spill-prevention regimes in the country, because the Exxon Valdez legacy and subsistence-resource sensitivity drive Alaska policy:
+Federal SPCC (40 CFR 112) applies to 1,320 gallons of aboveground oil.
+Alaska has strict spill-prevention rules due to the Exxon Valdez incident and resource sensitivity:

 • 18 AAC 75 Article 4 ODPCP — Oil Discharge Prevention and Contingency Plans for crude and refined-product operators above threshold; tighter than federal SPCC with financial-responsibility, response-capacity, and plan-approval requirements.